 Treatment may require hospitalization, and in some cases, recovery is impossible, and food poisoning will cause a nursing home resident’s death.

-When to Contact a Nursing Home Injury Lawyer
+When to Contact a Lousiville Nursing Home Injury Lawyer

 Your loved one didn’t have to suffer the severe or fatal effects of someone else’s food-handling negligence.
 Now that the harm has been done, your loved one or their survivors deserve to make a full and fair recovery.

-Our experienced Kentucky nursing home injury lawyers know how to:
+Our experienced Louisville nursing home injury lawyer knows how to:

 - Investigate food poisoning injuries.
 We will find out if a mistake happened with food preparation, handling, or serving and why it happened.